 Pros and cons of AGM batteries

 ProsThese batteries are called maintenance-free batteries and do not require watering service.
-Since there is no free liquid and minimal gassing, AGM batteries can perform better than flooded batteries in applications where maintenance is difficult to perform.
+Since there is no free liquid and minimal gassing, AGM batteries can perform better than flooded batteries in applications where maintenance is difficult.

-Users should take care when charging this battery as over and under charging can affect their life and performance.
+Users should take care when charging this battery as over and under-charging can affect their life and performance.
 AGM batteries perform most reliably when their use is limited to the discharge of no more than 50% of battery capacity.

 What is a Flooded Battery